 Meet our team who are working with Australia’s First Peoples by inspiring and promoting self-determination through education, health and employment.

-Brett comes to Seed Foundation Australia with over 18 years experience in community services and development, in the areas of Sport and Recreation, Health and Fitness, Youth, and Primary Health within Local Government, not for profit and private sector organisations across Queensland and the Northern Territory.
+Brett comes to Seed Foundation Australia with over 18 years experience in community services and development, in the areas of Sport and Recreation, Health and Fitness, Youth and Primary Health with in Local Government, not for profit and private sector organisations across Queensland and the Northern Territory.

 Brett's most recent role was Acting General Manager with North Coast Aboriginal Corporation for Community Health on the Sunshine Coast.
 Prior to that, Brett spent four years with East Arnhem Regional Council in the Northern Territory and nine years with the Australian Football League.